Honiara: Hotels and restaurants

+Honiara Hotel is a traditional hotel and features a dance show on Friday nights.

+The Pacific Casino Hotel offers accommodation in both outdoor villas and indoor rooms, as well as a casino.
+Guests at the hotel have access to the sea, in addition to a pool, as well as dining at the boardwalk restaurant and indoor steakhouse.

+The King Solomon Hotel can be found next to the Hibiscus apartment complex and also features a restaurant and pool.

+The Heritage Hotel is a larger, seaside hotel with a large pool, outdoor bar, restaurant, and conference rooms for hosting large events.
+It lies between the Tenkai sushi restaurant, and Breakwater café.
+In the same street is the increasingly popular Palm Sugar café, which offers pizza and burgers that are well known among the younger population.

 Culture

 In 1974, Polynesian Dances of Bellona (Mungiki), which included suahongi form, forbidden to be performed by the Seventh Day Adventist missionaries, was revived and recorded in Honiara.
 Suahongi is performed at the conclusion of the ritual of sharing in a ceremony called manga'e, (performed by men) of the surplus harvest of fishing and garden crops.
 The dance is performed to rhythmic songs which are in the form of a "feature call and response, speech–song", including the short history of the island of Bellona.
 The Melanesia Arts and Crafts Festival was held for the first time in Honaria in 1998 when five Melanesian Countries participated.

 The present trend in dancing among the youth of the Islands and in Honiara also is freestyle dancing, which has become part of the night life and entertainment scene.
-These dance bears no resemblance to the traditional dance forms of the Solomon Islands, and are copied from the films You Got Served, the Step Up franchise and Stomp the Yard.
+These dances bear no resemblance to the traditional dance forms of the Solomon Islands, and are copied from the films You Got Served, the Step Up franchise and Stomp the Yard.
 Panpipe performances are held at the Mendana Hotel in Honiara every week.
 The Panpipe band is the Narasirato from Are'are in south Maleta.
 The Mao dancers from Kawara'ae, the Wasi Ka Nanara Pan Pipers, Tamure dancing, and Batikama Adventist bamboo band are other groups.
 Gilbertese dancing is also popular along with Panpipe music groups.
 Most of these dances are performed in the leading hotels of Honiara.